guilhermesilveira/Raman-uPL-Spectra-Analysis/README.md

 ### Time dependant μPL
 <img align="left" src="https://raw.githubusercontent.com/Aurelien-Pelissier/Raman-uPL-Spectra-Analysis/master/img/time.png" width=250>

 We have performed time dependent μPL analysis while changing the potential to see how the nanobeam is affected by a change in the external electric field.
 The μPL spectrum is measured at different time and the position of the peaks are exctracted thanks to Lorentzian and Gaussian fitting.
-The time evolution of the Quantum well and photonic cristal modes is plotted on the left.
+The time evolution of the first and second mode of the photonic cristal is plotted on the right.
+The graph indicate a small change in the wavelength when we go from 200V to -200V.

 &nbsp;